BetsyPetering/FirstPortolio/README.md

    The final page with contact information does not concern me, either - except that it will be fun to learn all of the possibilities because I need to use them in my real life job soon.
 I will try to stay focussed and also have this done for Christmas.

    Hope you all are having a restful break - outside of grading our homework :)

+Update December 26, 2019 at 5:16pm

+   First, I added the reset.css which helped to see where some errors were.
+Then  I was successful at getting the first page to "look" correct - with some sloppy practices which I hope to learn to do better.
+For some reason it won't listen to the "text-decoration: none" command, so my buttons have the link underlines, frustrating.

+   I chose to leave the footer as stuck to the bottom because as a small footer, it doesn't take up enough space to be an eyesore.

+   Now I'm on to the next pages!